derek-cassidy/Derek-Cassidy-Front-End-Web-Development-1-with-bootstrap/README.md

 Result: Site works on any device without writing a bunch of responsive CSS by hand.

 Here are the differences between the new and original webpages after I added bootstrap changes.
+New main page followed by the original main page, then the new links page followed by the original links page.

 <img width="751" height="779" alt="Derek Cassidy Front-end-Web-Development-1 new main page" src="https://github.com/user-attachments/assets/11c180d4-21f6-4666-9413-eed0eb50b535" />
 <img width="521" height="729" alt="Derek Cassidy Front-end-Web-Development original main page" src="https://github.com/user-attachments/assets/99de9f50-7225-4c99-8ff3-fa3b1189ab01" />